 Super Input VAT Credit

-Beginning April 1, 2019 to December 31, 2021, taxpayers in any of the four qualifying service industries below will be eligible to an additional 10% super input VAT credit.
+The government has extended the VAT Credit policy for 2022, meaning that taxpayers in any of the four qualifying service industries below will be eligible to an additional 10% or 15% super input VAT credit.
 The qualifying services are:

 - Postal Services